casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ```

 This section explains the creation of a basic smart contract.
-Usually, these contracts are upgradable with the ability to add new versions. if you want to prevent any upgrades to a contract use the `new_locked_contract` method to create the contract inside the call function.
+Usually, these contracts are upgradable with the ability to add new versions.
+If you want to prevent any upgrades to a contract, use the `new_locked_contract` method to create the contract inside the call function.

 #### Locked Contracts